-As a general rule, the transfer of foreign currency between residents and non-residents into or from Russia is a currency operation within the meaning of the Russian Federal Law on Currency Regulation and Currency Control (No. 173-FZ dated 10 December 2003 - as amended).
-Such currency transfer will require the registration of the contract in the authorised Russian bank where the aggregate contract price is equivalent to 3,000,000 rubles for 'import' contracts (or 6,000,000 rubles - for 'export' contracts).
-If the contract price is less than the referenced monetary equivalent, there will be no need to do the bank contract registrations, and the competent bank will transfer the currency (payment) under the underlying contracts without registrations.
+As a general rule, the transfer of foreign currency between residents and non-residents into or from Russia is a currency operation within the meaning of the Russian Federal Law on Currency Regulation and Currency Control (No. 173-FZ dated 10 December 2003 – as amended).
+Such a currency transfer will require the registration of the international contract in the authorised Russian bank where the aggregate contract price is equivalent to 3,000,000 rubles – for ‘import’ contracts (or 6,000,000 rubles – for ‘export’ contracts).
+If the contract prices are less than the referenced monetary equivalents, there will be no need to do the bank contract registrations, and the competent banks will transfer the currency (payment) under the underlying contracts without registration.

-If the contracting parties are international business entities (non-residents with no Russian bank accounts opened), there is no need to register a contract with the Russian bank to clear the payment under the licence agreement in Russia.
+If the contracting parties are international business entities (ie, non-residents with no Russian bank accounts opened), there is no need to register a contract with the Russian bank to clear the payment under the licence agreement in Russia.

-In addition, the foreign licensor must charge a value added tax (VAT) on royalties payable by a Russian licensee.
-The present standard rate of VAT is 18 per cent, and it is basically involved in trademark licences, copyright licences and plant variety and breeder’s right licences, as all other licences, such design licences, software and database licences, mask work licences, patent and know-how licences have been exempted from VAT since 2008.
-When the foreign licensor does not have any Russian permanent establishment, Russian branch or Russian representative office, the Russian licensee will be acting as its tax agent in order to withhold and remit the VAT to the Russian budget.
-Usually, the amount of royalties payable to the foreign licensor under the licence agreement will be grossed up by 18 per cent.
+Also, the foreign licensor must charge a value-added tax (VAT) on royalties payable by a Russian licensee.
+The present standard rate of VAT is 20 per cent, and it is merely involved in trademark licences, copyright licences and plant variety and breeder’s right licences, because all other licences, such as design licences, software and database licences, mask work licences, patent and know-how licences have been exempted from VAT.
+When the foreign licensor does not have a Russian permanent establishment, Russian branch or a Russian representative office, the Russian licensee will be acting as its tax agent in order to withhold and remit the VAT to the Russian budget.
+Usually, the amount of royalties payable to the foreign licensor under the licence agreement will be grossed up by 20 per cent.

 There is no special intellectual property or licensing tax in Russia.